nitrictech/dart-sdk/README.md

   final profile = Profile.fromJson(ctx.req.json());

-  // Store the new profile in the profiles collection await profiles.set(id, profile);
+  // Store the new profile in the profiles kv store await profiles.set(id, profile);

   // Send a success response.